kennymc-c/ucr2-integration-requests/README.md

 - Send Wake on LAN magic packets by entering the ip address
 - Support for sending json and xml data in request body
-- Configurable timeout in integration setup
-- Support for self signed SSL certificates / deactivate SSL verification in integration setup

 *Planned improvements are labeled with #TODO in the code*

+## Configuration

+During the integration setup you can change the default http request timeout of 2 seconds to a custom value.
+You also can deactivate the ssl certificate verification.
+This is needed for self signed certificates.
+You can run the setup process again in the integration settings after adding entities to the remote.

 ## Usage

 The integration exposes a media player entity for each supported request command.
 These entities only support the source feature.
 Just enter the desired url (including http(s)://) or mac address in the source field when you configure your activity/macro sequences or activity ui.
-The default timeout is 2 seconds.
 <br>
-For http requests your server needs to respond with a 200 OK or any other informational or redirection http status codes (100s, 200s or 300s).
-In case of a client or server error (400s or 500s) the command will fail on the remote and the error and status code will be shown in the log of the integration.
+For http requests your server needs to respond with a *200 OK* status or any other informational or redirection http status codes (100s, 200s or 300s).
+In case of a client or server error (400s or 500s) the command will fail on the remote and the error message and status code will be shown in the integration log.
 <br>
 <br>
-Optional form data in the request body as key/value pairs can be added with a paragraph as a separator like this:
+Optional form data in the request body as key/value pairs can be added with a paragraph character (§) as a separator like this:
 - https://httpbin.org/post§key1=value1,key2=value2

-Note that if your url contains a paragraph you need to url-encode it first (%C2%A7, see https://www.urlencoder.io)
+Note that if your url contains a paragraph character you need to url-encode it first (%C2%A7, see https://www.urlencoder.io)

 ### Setup